maedeht/Best-Mint/README.md

 `422`, if required parameters have not been sent

 `401`, if bearer token is not valid

+`403`, if bearer token owner has admin role
 ## Save products
 ### Requirements
 `Bearer token`,